delwinvanstrien/coffee-database-eda/nosql-files/README.md

 - Adds fields to identify cash payments and convert revenue to numeric values.
 - Groups data by coffee type to calculate total orders, total revenue, and cash-specific orders and revenue.
 - Computes the share of cash orders and cash revenue for each coffee type.
-- Sorts the coffee types by cash revenue share in descending order.

 **Result:**
 ```javascript